 PotlatchDeltic Corporation (Nasdaq: PCH) is a leading Real Estate Investment Trust (REIT) with ownership of 2.
 1 million acres of timberlands in Alabama, Arkansas, Georgia, Idaho, Louisiana, Mississippi and South Carolina.
 Through its taxable REIT subsidiary, the company also operates six sawmills, an industrial-grade plywood mill, a residential and commercial real estate development business and a rural timberland sales program.

-Rayonier is a leading timberland real estate investment trust with assets located in some of the most productive softwood timber growing regions in the United States and New Zealand.
-As of March 31, 2025, Rayonier owned or leased under long-term agreements approximately 2.
-5 million acres of timberlands located in the U.
+Rayonier is a leading timberland real estate investment trust with assets located in some of the most productive softwood timber growing regions in the United States.
+As of June 30, 2025, Rayonier owned or leased under long-term agreements approximately 2.
+0 million acres of timberlands located in the U.

 Weyerhaeuser Company, one of the world's largest private owners of timberlands, began operations in 1900 and today owns or controls approximately 10.
 4 million acres of timberlands in the U. S.